 You can come up with ideas in the following ways:

-At the beginning of this guide, we mentioned that product management process requires involvement from the whole team.
+At the beginning of this guide, we mentioned that the product management process requires involvement from the whole team.
 That’s why your whole team should be somewhat involved in the process of creating the product roadmap.

 That’s why you should make it possible for your team members to note down their suggestions in the product roadmap.
 That way, anyone can directly contribute by adding an idea.
+One of the best ways to get the most out of your team members is to regularly organize brainstorming sessions.

 Picasso once said (and Steve Jobs confirmed): “good artists copy; great artists steal.”
 There’s nothing wrong with keeping tabs on your competitors and copying (or stealing) ideas from them.